AvolitesLtd/TitanManual/website/versioned_docs/version-15.0/effects/shape-generator.md

     \
     ![Shapes Workspace Window](/docs/images/Shapes-Workspace-Window.png)

--   Shapes are based on the current settings of the fixture, *so a position circle would move around the current pan-tilt position of the fixture.*
+-   Shapes are based on the current settings of the fixture, so for example *a position circle would move around the current pan-tilt position of the fixture.*